Getting Started with NakaPay

 Then initialize the client:

-1// SDK Initialization
+1// SECURE SDK Initialization - SERVER-SIDE ONLY

 2import { NakaPay } from 'nakapay-sdk';